schitresh/system-design/website_designs/social_media/1_instagram.md

     - And we store the number of seconds for next 50 years
     - 86400 s/day * 365 days/year * 50 years = 1.6 billion seconds
     - We would need 31 bits to store this number
-  - We are expecting 23 new photos per day
+  - We are expecting 23 new photos per second
     - We can allocate 9 bits for auto-incrementing sequence
     - So every second we can store: 2^9 = 512 new photos
     - We can reset auto incrementing sequence every second

 ## Cache
 - Our service would need a massive scale photo delivery system
-  - To server globally distributed users
+  - To serve globally distributed users
   - So the content should be pushed closer to the user
   - This can be done using
     - Large number of geographically distributed photo cache server